 - This information is protected by the Family Educational Rights and Privacy Act (FERPA).

-- Sensitive information in DSS student files will not be released except in accordance with federal and state laws.
+- Sensitive information in DSS student records will not be released except in accordance with federal and state laws.

-- student’s file may be released pursuant to a court order or subpoena.
+- Student’s record may be released pursuant to a court order or subpoena.

-- A student has the right to review his/her own DSS file with reasonable notification.
+- A student has the right to review his/her own DSS record with reasonable notification.

 - File a written appeal with the Vice President of Student Affairs before the end of the following semester of the decision being made.

 - Petitioners must provide convincing documentation of relevant College contacts, services or incidents in support of the appeal.

 - Petitioners may, at their own expense, submit additional documentation, evidence, or expert opinion to support their appeals.